Foreign policy of the George H. W. Bush administration: NAFTA

-The Bush administration and the Progressive Conservative Canadian Prime Minister Brian Mulroney spearheaded the negotiations of the North American Free Trade Agreement (NAFTA).
+The Bush administration and the Progressive Conservative Prime Minister of Canada Brian Mulroney spearheaded the negotiations of the North American Free Trade Agreement (NAFTA).
 The agreement would eliminate the majority of tariffs on products that were traded among the United States, Canada, and Mexico.
 This would encourage trade among the countries.
 The treaty also restricted patents, copyrights, and trademarks, and outlined the removal of investment restrictions among the three countries.

 President Bush announced the completion of NAFTA during a Rose Garden appearance on August 12, 1992, calling it the "beginning of a new era".

 The agreement came under heavy scrutiny from union-connected Democrats, who charged that NAFTA resulted in a loss of American jobs.
 NAFTA also contained no provisions for labor rights; according to the Bush administration, the trade agreement would generate economic resources necessary to enable Mexico's government to overcome problems of funding and enforcement of its labor laws.
 Bush needed a renewal of negotiating authority to move forward with the NAFTA trade talks.
 Such authority would enable the president to negotiate a trade accord that would be submitted to Congress for a vote, thereby avoiding a situation in which the president would be required to renegotiate with trading partners those parts of an agreement that Congress wished to change.
 While initial signing was possible during his term, negotiations made slow, but steady, progress.
 President Clinton would go on to make the passage of NAFTA a priority for his administration, despite its conservative and Republican roots—with the addition of two side agreements—to achieve its passage in 1993.